yegor256/blog/_drafts/os.md

     [Java by Oracle](https://www.reddit.com/r/linux/comments/2e2c1o/what_do_we_hate_oracle_for/)
     or [GitHub by Microsoft](https://www.theverge.com/2018/6/18/17474284/microsoft-github-acquisition-developer-reaction)
     (not really an open source story, but very close).
-    It's much wiser to sponsor open source and stay behind the curtain than directly talking to developers through corporate media like [MSDN](https://docs.microsoft.com/en-us/) or [OPN](https://developer.oracle.com/).
+    Thus, for companies it's much wiser to sponsor open source and stay behind the curtain than directly talking to developers through corporate media like [MSDN](https://docs.microsoft.com/en-us/) or [OPN](https://developer.oracle.com/).